-9.3 Setting a Directory Quota with Novell NetStorage
+10.3 Setting a Directory Quota with Novell NetStorage

-Using Novell NetStorage, you can manage directory quotas for directories in an NSS volume from any computer with a supported Web browser.
+Using Novell NetStorage, you can manage directory quotas for directories in an NSS volume from any computer with a supported web browser.
 This requires you to first configure a NetStorage server in the same context.
-For information, see the OES 2 SP3: NetStorage Administration Guide.
+For information, see the OES 2015 SP1: NetStorage Administration Guide for Linux.